What is intellectual property?

 Domain name disputes

 A domain name is the technical term for the name of a website.
-When domain names are registered, both the name and the registrant must comply with certain eligibility criteria which may differ between jurisdictions.
-A domain name dispute occurs where two parties disagree on who has the proper right to use a particular domain name.
+A domain name dispute can occur where two parties disagree on who has the proper right to use a particular domain name, or more unfortunately, if someone registers a name confusingly similar to yours to divert your customers or disrupt your business.
 There are specific dispute resolution procedures for resolving such disputes, and we can advise you in such disputes.

 Please do not hesitate to contact us if you have enquiries in relation to the above types of matters.